CDCgov/template/open_practices.md

 ### Non-Compliance Procedure

 Projects in this organization are reviewed occasionally for compliance with the [Required Practices](#required-practices).
-If your project is found to not be in compliance, will be contacted by administrators to help them meet the practices.
-Projects that do not responsed habitually fail to meet these practices will be archived or removed.
+If your project is found to not be in compliance, you will be contacted by administrators to help them meet the practices.
+Projects that do not respond or that habitually fail to meet these practices will be archived or removed from the organization, depending on severity.

 ### Profile Setup